wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/5-exercise.md

     ![Screenshot of the search results for Dataverse with the When a record is created option highlighted.](../media/20-search-common-data-service.png)

-1. Choose the change type **Create** and the table used in your business process flow, in this case **Customer Check In**.
+1. Choose the change type **Added** and the table used in your business process flow, in this case **Customer Check In**.
 You must also choose a scope.
 A scope determines whose actions trigger the flow, whether anyone in the organization, in your business unit, or yourself (user).
 For now, you can choose
 **User** since you have yet to test this process.
 Once complete, select **+ New step**.

     ![Dataverse When a record is created trigger with the three values filled in and the New step button highlighted.](../media/21-fill-out-record-created-trigger.png)